ManderaGeneral/generalgui/README.md

  * Element can only be put inside a Page, so create subpages if needed.
  * Elements are packed directly because they need a parent page.
  * Only have one method with the same name, even if it's shared.
+ * Each feature can have it's own "cleanup_*" method which is called when removing part.

 ## Terms
 Term | Meaning